lwang67/ST558_project1/README.md

 ![scatter plot](https://user-images.githubusercontent.com/106117423/176499043-933c8401-37c7-466f-b4a5-04df875f1192.png)

-From above scatter plot, more confirmed_case means more deaths_cases of India in 2021.
+From above scatter plot, more confirmed_cases means more deaths_cases of India in 2021.
 This two variables are positive correlation.